AriFordsham/GHCWiki/Developing-Hadrian.md

 * **Non-indicating Inputs**: The direct inputs minus the indicating inputs.
 With respect to a rule for a haskell object file X.o, the non-indicating inputs are all hi/hi-boot files required by ghc to build X.o excluding direct inputs.
 This is a subset of modules transitively imported by X. These inputs are NOT reported by `ghc -M X.hs`

 Properties:
-* Indicating Inputs ⊆ Vital Inputs ⊆ Direct Inputs
+* Vital Inputs ⊆ Direct Inputs
 * Vital Output ⊆ Direct Output

 Consider this scenario: